 ‘Science Communication’ workshop for students and ECRs in the mineral sciences

-The course will be delivered by Rowena Fletcher-Wood, an environmental chemist and a science communications tutor with 13 years of experience.
+The course was delivered by Rowena Fletcher-Wood, an environmental chemist and a science communications tutor with 13 years of experience.
 Rowena invites you to:

 “Migrate your science from research report to public understanding!
 Cement your skills by compacting your message, identifying your audience’s interests, and getting to the core of self-evaluation.
 We will apprehend fundamental bloopers and introduce techniques such as storytelling and narrative structure to provide a solid foundation for any written piece.

-In this interactive 5-part series of training modules, we will cycle through writing for children, the general public and for policymakers and talk about the importance of platform, curriculum, and purpose.
-We’ll mention graphs, diagrams and equations, and provide you with resources to take away.
-There will be an opportunity for discussion in every session, and additional individualised editorial feedback.
+In this interactive 5-part series of training modules, we cycled through writing for children, the general public and for policymakers and talk about the importance of platform, curriculum, and purpose.
+We mentioned graphs, diagrams and equations, and provided resources to take away.

-This series of workshops is open to all and is free of charge.
+This series of workshops was open to all and was free of charge.